artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 2. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.

 == Changelog ==
+= 1.4.2 =
+* Remove double phone and email address in the Thank you page.
 = 1.4.1 =
 * Text field name translatable with WPML.
 = 1.4.0.2 =